-Still, the awful Plague indirectly bestowed a gift to Minas Anor.
-Neighboring Osgiliath suffered even more than the City of the Sun, and the great metropolis that spans the Anduin lies largely in ruins.
-So after over seventeen centuries of of being known as a royal refuge and summer retreat, the seven-tiered mountain city has assumed what many of its inhabitants consider to be its true destiny: it has become the new capital of the South Kingdom.
-Now, the seat of Anárion, an architectural marvel hewn by the first Dúnedain from Númenor, has become the brightest jewel in the crown of Gondor.
+After over seventeen centuries as a royal refuge and summer retreat, the seven-tiered mountain city of Minas Anor has achieved the stature many of its inhabitants consider to be its true destiny: the City of the Sun is the new capital of the South Kingdom.
+At last, the seat of Anárion, an architectural marvel hewn by the first Dúnedain from Númenor, has become the brightest jewel in the crown of Gondor.
 For was it not written?...

-"And there were lights burning in the firmament

-Two men came and each plucked a light

-One held his aloft, the other close to, and sparks fell between them
+"And there were lights burning in the firmament Two men came and each plucked a light One held his aloft, the other close to, and sparks fell between them

-First to fade was the glittering light, for the waters closed over it

-And second to fade was the light held close, for the shades did draw near
+First to fade was the glittering light, for the waters closed over it And second to fade was the light held close, for the shades did draw near